lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 ## Root Level Inventory Use Case

-For supervisor level events that require a total view across environments, a 'all.yml' can be created at the inventory root/base directory to composite each of the environments together but with the inventory directory set as the root.
+For supervisor level events that require a total view across environments, a 'all.yml' can be created at the inventory root/base directory with a corresponding "Root" level AWX project inventory to composite each of the environments together but with the inventory directory set as the root.

-The root/base inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.
+The "Root" inventory should only be used for inventory monitoring/surveillance purposes and not for management/ change / impactful plays since each environment should only be managed/changed within the scope of the environment.